What is the Curly Girl Method?

 Some of you may be wondering if the Curly Girl Method can be used on transitioning hair.
 The answer is absolute YES.

-In fact, the Curly Girl Method is an excellent way to bring chemically treated hair to its best possible condition while your natural hair grows.
-When using the Curly Girl Method for transitioning hair, there isn’t such a distinct difference between the two textures of hair.
+In fact, it is an excellent way to bring chemically treated hair to its best possible condition while your natural hair grows.
+When using the CG Method for transitioning hair, there isn’t such a distinct difference between the two textures of hair.

 This can give you the option of either gradually trimming hair as it grows, or grow your hair longer before doing the big chop.
 If you’ve already been transitioning, you’re probably well aware of the struggle maintaining two textures of hair.